BCDevOps/devops-requests/.github/ISSUE_TEMPLATE/keycloak_standard_client_request.md

 * Project Name:

-* Identity Providers Required
+* Identity Providers Required (Note: GitHub integration is available in all standard realms for developer convenience.
+It is not in Production).
   - [ ] BCeID Basic
   - [ ] BCeID Business
-  - [ ] IDIR
+  - [ ] Both BCeID Basic AND BCeID Business
+  - [X] IDIR (provided by default in all standard realms)

 * A list of redirect URLs for each environment (DEV, TEST, PROD). *These are the URLs that your application is allowed to use after sign-on events are complete.
-These are the secure "front door" for your application.*
+These are the secure "front door" for your application.* If you do not know the URLs for all your environments, you can use a temporary one such as "http://localhost:5000" and change it later.
   - DEV redirect URL(s):
   - TEST redirect URL(s):
   - PROD redirect URL(s):